1998 Massachusetts gubernatorial election: Campaign

 After Harshbarger's primary victory, many moderate Democrats who had voted for McGovern or Donnelly, chose to support the socially liberal, fiscally moderate Cellucci instead of the more liberal Harshbarger.

+Debate

 Polling

 In a January opinion poll, Cellucci lead Harshbarger 50%-30%.
 By August, Harshbarger had taken a 37%-35% lead over Cellucci.

 Results

 On November 3, Cellucci defeated Harshbarger by 65,317 votes.